adonisjs/legacy-docs/3.0/response.md

 response.status(401).send('Login First')
 ```

 Below is the list of all descriptive methods and their corresponding HTTP statuses.
+Also you can checkout https://httpstatuses.com/ to learn more about HTTP status codes.

 | method                       | http response status |
 | ---------------------------- | -------------------- |